Finmeccanica, Indian officials discuss bribery claims

 Orsi has denied any wrongdoing.

-Finmeccanica’s new chief executive officer, Alessandro Pansa, and an Indian official with direct knowledge of the matter welcomed Thursday’s talks.
+Finmeccanica’s new chief executive officer Alessandro Pansa, who will attend a board meeting later on Thursday, and an Indian official with direct knowledge of the matter welcomed Thursday’s talks.

 Italian financial newspaper MF said on Thursday the group would make a writedown on the Indian helicopters order.